0x9D0xDD/MotoTraKr/README.md

 ```
 $ sudo python3 Client.py
 ```

+Local client configuration options can be specified in the config.ini file.
 The binary needs sudo privileges in order to open the serial interface and communicate with the remote server.

 On the server, execute the script file as follows:

 ```
-$ sudo python3 Client.py
+$ sudo python3 Server.py
 ```

 Todo
 --------

 1. Re-implement with support for TLS.
+2. Apply AES application level encryption to the messages in transit.